 Skip to Content

-With this in mind, we’ve put together this Viking River Cruise packing list, loaded with helpful cruise packing tips to help you get ready for your river cruise or even your first Viking Ocean Cruise.
+With this in mind, we’ve put together our Viking River Cruise packing list.
+Our list is loaded with helpful cruise packing tips that help you to get ready for your river cruise.

 You will find an example 7-10 day packing list at the end of the article to use as a starting point for your packing.